 In the following interview, Jerwin talks about the ups and downs of being an overseas worker.
 He shares about missing his family, starting out and surviving on a minimum wage, and learning how to work with different nationalities.
 Outside of work, he loves to travel, citing some key places that he plans to visit next.
 In the future, he hopes to start his own business and even study again!
 Let’s get to know more about Jerwin and his OFW story!

-Jerwin Ebora is a Corporate Learning and Quality Manager based in Dubai.
+- OFW Feature: Jerwin, Corporate Learning and Quality Manager in Dubai

 OFW Feature: Jerwin, Corporate Learning and Quality Manager in Dubai